kaidez/kdz/README.md

 * `bower.json`, `.bowerrc` and `STYLEGUIDE.md` files are downloaded.
 * SPA-like `Gruntfile.js`, `gulpfile.js` and `package.json` files are downloaded.

+## OPTIONS
+There is small set of options

+### `-w`
-Running `kdz app -w` scaffolds out a WordPress-like project.
+Scaffolds out a WordPress-like project.
 It performs almost the same tasks as `kdz app` with the following difference:

 * a `build` folder is not created.
 * The `Gruntfile.js`, `gulpfile.js` and `package.json` files that are downloaded are more geared toward WordPress development.

-## OPTIONS
-Aside from `-w`, there is small set of options

 ### `-g`
 Download a `.gitignore` file to the root folder.
 If the `-w` option is passed, `.gitignore` will be WordPress-specific.